Unless otherwise stated, sanctions for violations of the code of conduct range from warning to permanent dismissal for individuals, and from

 a.
 A definite suspension is a suspension that ends on a date determined by the committee or administrative officer issuing the sanction on or after which the student may apply for re-enrollment.
 Suspensions are noted on the student’s transcript but are removed once the period of suspension has been completed.

 b.
 An indefinite suspension is a suspension that requires the student to petition for reinstatement to good standing.
 In such instances, the student must first satisfy the committee or administrative officer by his/her conduct and record that he/she is in fact entitled to reinstatement.
-The sanction of indefinite suspension is noted on the student’s transcript but is removed if the student is reinstated to good standing at the College.
+The sanction of indefinite suspension is noted on the student’s transcript but is removed if the student is reinstated to good standing at the university.

 i.
 Reinstatement Hearing